pourmand1376/Jupyter-Docker-Conda/README.md

 conda create -n my_env ipykernel python=3.8 -y
 ```

-After installation, wait for at most 30 seconds so that your new kernel is added to your jupyter.
+After installation, wait for ~30 seconds so that your new kernel is added to your jupyter.

 Now, you can seamlessly switch between Python environments within your Jupyter notebook.

+> Note: It is important to install ipykernel.
+Otherwise, you can not choose kernel from the Jupyter notebook.

 ## Using Apt install (Sudo Permission)